Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Online Two-Step Authentication

 In step 1, we directly compare $q(\hat a_B)$ with the registered $q(a_A)$.
 Since our MEB quantization minimizes the probability of two IQI parameters falling into the same quantization interval, $q(a_A)\neq q(\hat a_B)$ can be produced in most cases.
-However, when $a_A$ and $a_B$ are very close, it is possible to obtain $q(a_A)=q(\hat a_B)$.
-The chance of encountering this problem can increase when a large number of EDs appear.
-To resolve this problem, if $q(a_A)=q(\hat a_B)$ in step 1, we further propose another virtual boundary, $b_v$, for the step 2 examination.
+However, if $a_A$ and $a_B$ are very close, it is possible to obtain $q(a_A)=q(\hat a_B)$.
+The chance of encountering this problem can increase when a large number of EDs are involved.
+To resolve this problem, we further propose another virtual boundary, $b_v$, for the step 2 examination.